 To judge the merit of the application, reviewers will comment on the following criteria.
-Address these in your proposal.
+Please address these in your proposal.
 Each criterion will account for one-third of the overall score.
+The AHA uses a 1-9 score scale and AHA Peer Review Guidance.